GOVERNMENT ADVICE AND SUPPORT

 The new guidance covers different types of workplace and can be found here.

-NEW: Trade Credit Insurance Guarantee scheme
+Trade Credit Insurance Guarantee scheme

 Announced on 13 May: HM Treasury is planning a new Trade Credit Insurance guarantee scheme.